Link a database to a Git repository

 Note

-dbForge Studio connects to Git using the standard Git client for Windows, which supports current security protocols, including TLS 1.2.
-Secure connections are established when the server both supports them and requires them.
-For instance, if a repository’s address begins with HTTPS and the server stipulates TLS, the connection will comply with these security requirements.
-The choice of security protocol is determined by the server’s configuration, not by dbForge settings.
+Yes. dbForge Studio connects to Git using Git for Windows, which supports modern security protocols, including TLS 1.2.
+A secure connection is established if the repository server requires it.
+For example, if a repository URL uses HTTPS and the server enforces TLS, the connection will comply.
+The security protocol used depends on the repository server configuration – not on dbForge Studio settings.

 Work with a local Git repository

-dbForge Studio doesn’t work with either local or remote repositories directly – only through a clone.
-Therefore, you will need to create a local Git repository and then clone it.
+dbForge Studio doesn’t work directly with local or remote Git repositories; it works through a clone.
+To connect a database to a local Git repository, you must first create the repository and then clone it.

-1. Create two empty folders on the disk of your computer where the local repository will be stored.
+1. Create two empty folders on your computer:

-To navigate to the folder where the main local repository will be located, in the Command Prompt, use the cd command.
+Use the cd command to navigate to the folder where the main repository will be created.

-<pathToMainRepo> is the path to the main repository you created locally when executing the git init --bare command.
+where <pathToMainRepo> is the path to the main repository you created when executing the git init --bare command.

 Work with a local Git repository

-6. Link source control to the folder with the cloned repository.
+6. In dbForge Studio, link the database to the folder containing the cloned repository.

 Automate the cloning of a Git local repository from the command line